volodymyrhudyma/blog/content/blog/a-basic-introduction-to-proxy-object-in-javascript.md

 A **Proxy** is created with two parameters:

-* **target** - an object to wrap
+* **target** - an object to be wraped
-* **handler** - an object that specifies what operations should be intercepted and how it should be done
+* **handler** - an object that specifies which operations to intercept and how to do so

-Consider the following example, where the handler object is empty, so all operations we perform on a Proxy Object are performed on a Target Object:
+Consider the following example, where the handler object is empty, so all operations we perform on a Proxy Object will be performed on a Target Object:

 ```javascript
 const user = {